 PCOS is mainly a hormonal condition, which often leads to many small cysts within your ovaries, the Office of Women's Health explains.
 The associated hormone shifts can make it difficult to lose weight, maintain regular period cycles or become pregnant, according to the Cleveland Clinic.

-Among women with PCOS, about 10 percent have diabetes and another 25 percent have pre-diabetes, meaning they have insulin resistance, says Steven Lindheim, MD, a clinical professor of obstetrics and gynecology at Wright State University in Dayton, Ohio.
-He explains that about half of women with PCOS are overweight and that reducing body fat can help with the effects of PCOS — including fertility challenges.
+Among people with PCOS, about 10 percent have diabetes and another 25 percent have pre-diabetes, meaning they have insulin resistance, says Steven Lindheim, MD, a clinical professor of obstetrics and gynecology at Wright State University in Dayton, Ohio.
+He explains that about half of people with PCOS have overweight and that reducing body fat can help with the effects of PCOS — including fertility challenges.

 According to the Cleveland Clinic, insulin resistance is one of the root hormonal imbalances associated with PCOS.
 When your body becomes resistant to the hormone insulin, which helps lower your blood sugar by moving it into your cells, your pancreas pumps out more and more insulin because it keeps detecting high sugar levels in your blood.

 Insulin is also a fat-storing hormone, according to the Cleveland Clinic, which means that all this extra insulin floating around signals your body to store fat, causing weight gain — particularly in the belly area.

 Weight Loss and PCOS

 So how do you focus on improving insulin resistance to lose weight with PCOS?
 According to Dr. Lindheim, the tried-and-true methods of calorie reduction and physical activity hold true for people with PCOS.